SPRING HILL, Fla. — An arson suspect was in custody after a Spring Hill home was set ablaze on Saturday, authorities said.

 Firefighters also observed an individual acting erratically near the home, so law enforcement was immediately requested to the scene, HCFR officials said.

 Firefighters began attacking the fire while attempting to determine if anyone was in the home.
-However, due to the erratic behavior of the person on scene, they were unable to confirm from that individual if the house was evacuated, officials said.
+However, due to the erratic behavior of the person on scene, officials were unable to confirm with that individual whether the house was evacuated, officials said.

-Firefighters were eventually able to search the home but did not find anyone inside.
+Firefighters eventually searched the home but did not find anyone inside.

 While firefighters were battling the house fire, the secondary brush fire continued to grow.
-Pasco County Fire Rescue was requested to assist with combatting the brush fire.
+Pasco County Fire Rescue was requested to assist with combating the brush fire.

 The house fire and brush fire were brought under control in about 45 minutes, officials said.
 The brush fire was a result of the house fire, HCFR officials said.